-Although I rarely reply to comments, I appreciate your reactions.
-I’ve sometimes changed my mind because of them.
-I also monitor other blogs that respond to my own postings.
-Again, such blogs have, at times, caused me to rethink my point of view.
+I much appreciate your comments to my posts.
+I’ve sometimes changed my mind because of them and have often reflected further on my views.
+I monitor other blogs that respond to my postings.
+Again, fellow bloggers have caused me to think again.

 If you go to uupdates.net, you can sign your blog up so that we all will be notified whenever you post.